Victoria Park station (Toronto)

 Victoria Park is a station on Line 2 Bloor–Danforth of the Toronto subway system.
 It is located at 777 Victoria Park Avenue, one block north of Danforth Avenue in Scarborough.
-The station can be accessed by pedestrians directly from Victoria Park Avenue; by way of an unmanned entrance from Albion Avenue; through an automated entrance from Teesdale Place; and via a walkway that leads to the nearby Crescent Town area.
+The station can be accessed by pedestrians directly from Victoria Park Avenue; by way of an unstaffed entrance from Albion Avenue; through an automated entrance from Teesdale Place; and via a walkway that leads to the nearby Crescent Town area.
 A City of Toronto bicycle station is located adjacent to the main Victoria Park Avenue entrance, providing a paid secure indoor bicycle parking area.

 History

-Victoria Park Station was opened in 1968 in the Borough of Scarborough, but the access footbridge across Victoria Park Avenue, built in the 1970s, extended into the Borough of East York.
+Victoria Park station was opened in 1968 in the Borough of Scarborough, but the access footbridge across Victoria Park Avenue, built in the 1970s, extended into the Borough of East York.

 Until 1973, the buses and the subway trains serving the station were in separate fare zones, and so the turnstiles and collector booths were placed between the bus bays and the subway platforms.
 When the zones were abolished, the layout was reconfigured to bring the buses inside the station's fare-paid area.

 The station underwent a large-scale, $36 million renovation between 2008–2011.
 The original bus terminal with indoor platforms was demolished and replaced with a new, accessible outdoor bus terminal.
 New station entrances were built, an indoor bicycle station for parking was opened, and a green roof was added.
 Interior and exterior finishes were updated, and environmentalist and designer Aniko Meszaros was commissioned to create a permanent art installation, entitled Roots.
 The station became fully accessible with the addition of elevators.

-In November 2021, the city government announced that an agreement had been reached with a developer to build over 500 new homes on the existing 173-space commuter parking lot at the station.
+In November 2021, the city government announced that an agreement had been reached with a developer to build over 500 new homes on a 173-space commuter parking lot at the station.
+The parking lot permanently closed effective June 3, 2025.